 There’s a reason Italy is such a popular destination for honeymoons.
 Of course, everyone knows that the food is incredible and that it’s rich with history and full of culture.
 But after arguably the most romantic day of their life, it’s no surprise newlyweds would want to continue the feeling over to their honeymoon, and Italy is the place to do just that.
+You don’t need to propose to your beloved one on a beach in Ostia (even though that could be romantic, as well).

 According to Lottoland contributor Niall, Italy is one of the most desired places for couples looking to get away.
 On the site’s compiled list of the most romantic cities around the world, Italian cities are awarded three of the top ten spots.
 Florence is listed as number six, Rome as number three, and Venice earned the number-one position.